RobbiDev/ImDragonsAPI/README.md

 Created on April 24th, 2021 by [RobbiDev](https://github.com/robbidev).
 ImDragonsAPI was created to give fans an all in one place for a fast, and constantly updating database of data regarding the band [Imagine Dragons](https://www.imaginedragonsmusic.com/#/).
 Instantly giving results back and no longer dealing with the painstaking process of copying and pasting websites/wikis!

 # 💻 The API
 ImDragonsAPI was also designed to be a beginner friendly tool for new aspiring developers.
-A public rest API anyone can use to start gaining skills within backend development.
+A public and open source REST API anyone can use to start gaining skills within software development.
 Thats why we developed our database with a very simple to use structure.

 Examples projects you can try:
 - Making a Discord Data bot that gives Information regarding the band